Summernats: Controversy

+From the first event, community opinion about Summernats was divided.
+In December 1991, the Liberal police and justice spokesman, Gary Humphries MLA, conducted a full-day call-in survey which recorded 77 callers generally supporting and 59 callers generally opposing the event.
+Concerns raised included the dangers of cars driving at high speeds in suburban streets and harassment experienced by women during the festival.
+Summernats 6, held from late 1992 to early 1993, marked a low point for the event, with large crowds outside the venue—particularly in Civic on New Year’s Eve—becoming uncontrollable and significantly damaging the festival’s reputation.

 A crash at Summernats 2006 injured a number of people (various sources indicating four, five or six).

 Street cruises were stopped after the 2005 Summernats, following crowd control issues, however thanks to the support of the ACT Government and the AFP as well as several years of exemplary crowd and entrant behaviour the City Cruise was re-introduced in 2014.
 The City Cruise is the first driving event at each Summernats and was limited to 300 entrant vehicles, however this was recently raised to 400.

 However Summernats spokesman Chic Henry was quoted as saying "The situation could be compared to so many other situations in life where people may have been having a bit too much fun, maybe having a bit too much alcohol."

 Sexual harassment of women

 In 2008 and 2011 mobs of men allegedly sexually harassed female patrons.
 In 2017 the promoters adopted a zero tolerance policy to harassment.
 The festival has experienced frequent complaints and allegations of sexual harassment and other violence towards women by participants, including having a history of women being shouted at to 'take your top off', and men holding placards that read "tits out for the boys" and "Tits or Skids".

 In 2008, a mob of up to 400 men was observed by journalists surrounding and harassing women, leading Australian Federal Sex Discrimination Commissioner Elizabeth Broderick made a public comment that such conduct can foster an environment that may lead to rape.
 Security staff were described by press as "powerless" to stop the mob, although event organiser Chic Henry stated that he was happy with the performance of security.

 In 2011, another mob was alleged to have occurred.

 In 2017, Summernats announced its zero-tolerance approach to sexual harassment.